vsharha/Extract-Protected-RARs/README.md

 # Extract Protected RARs

+## Purpose

+This allows for mass extracting password-protected RARs.
+I decided to automate this because I found doing this by hand annoying.

+## Usage instructions

 This script is available as a Windows Batch file as well as a Powershell script.

 Pre-requisites: